Games and learning

 Games and learning is a field of education research that studies what is learned by playing video games, and how the design principles, data and communities of video game play can be used to develop new learning environments.
 Video games create new social and cultural worlds – worlds that help people learn by integrating thinking, social interaction, and technology, all in service of doing things they care about.
 Computers and other technologies have already changed the way students learn.
 Integrating games into education has the potential to create new and more powerful ways to learn in schools, communities and workplaces.
-Games and learning researchers study how the social and collaborative aspects of video game play can create new kinds of learning communities.
-Researchers also study how the data generated by game play can be used to design the next generation of learning assessments.
+Games and learning researchers study how the social and collaborative aspects of video gameplay can create new kinds of learning communities.
+Researchers also study how the data generated by gameplay can be used to design the next generation of learning assessments.